Procedures for Admission

 All applicants must submit the following items to the Graduate Admissions Office prior to the application deadline:

-- Completed application form and $50 application fee.
-Please note: Permanent residents must provide a photocopy of their ARC (Alien Registration Card).
+- U.S. Permanent residents must provide a photocopy of their ARC (Alien Registration Card).

 - Official sealed transcripts for all college coursework earned (both graduate and undergraduate).
 Transcripts must be sent directly from the institutions attended to Embry-Riddle.
 A minimum of a bachelor degree is required.